-If you are an experienced employee and over the age of 18 you are entitled to the national minimum wage (NWH) rate.
-The national minimum wage rate is subject to change and depends on the State's annual Budget Plan It is an offence for employers to pay their experienced adult employees below this rate.
+Most employees over the age of 20 are entitled to the national minimum wage (NWH) rate.
+The national minimum wage rate is subject to change and depends on the State's annual Budget Plan.
+It is an offence for employers to pay t employees who are entitled to the NMW rate below this rate.